Adaptive Subcarrier, Parameter, and Power Allocation for Partitioned Edge Learning Over Broadband Channels: Introduction

-Consider the case of CNN models.
+\item {\bf Joint SUPPORT for DNN Models}: Consider the case of a DNN model.
 The optimization problems for joint SUPPORT in both mini-rounds are shown to have the same form as that in the preceding case except for additional load granularity constraints.
 This allows the extension of the joint SUPPORT policy for the case of decomposable models to the current case by rounding down the obtained loads to meet the granularity constraints.
 Furthermore, the remaining parameters due to rounding are allocated over devices and subcarriers \emph{proportionally} with their rounded loads, thereby reining in the latency expansion caused by the additional constraints.

+\end{itemize} The performance gain of the above algorithms and the findings are corroborated using experiments with a real dataset.

+The reminder of the paper is organized as follows.
+In Section II, the system model is introduced.
+In Section III, the total learning latency minimization problem is formulated.
+In Section IV and V, the joint SUPPORT designs are proposed for decomposable models and DNN models, respectively.
+Section VI presents the experimental results followed by concluding remarks in Section VII.